AnnaManoleLNU/food-production-visualization-original/README.md

 # Global Food Production 2018

+## Link to the Deployed Application

+Link to the application: https://food-production-visualization.vercel.app/

 ## Project Description

 The application presents the food production of 154 countries in 2018.
 The data set includes 22 foods.
 Each country's food production of the included foods in presented in tons.
 The application presents the data both summarized or in detail.
 The user is able to see the percentage of a certain food's production in relation to the global production for the selected country.